mhrrs/PtP_Decentralized_Network_Optimization_Algorithm/README.md

-4. Randomly pull a user (RU) from the same cluster as them and hand the info over to their client-side code While(conditions == False): if (NU is more similar to RU than one of RU's existing connections): conditions = True
+4. Randomly pull a user (RU) from the same cluster as them and hand the info over to their client-side code While(conditions == False): if (NU is more similar to RU than one of RU's existing connections):
+    NU.connections += 1
-    Stop algorithm for this client else if (NU is less similar to RU than any existing connections but RU has less than 5 connections): conditions = True
+    RU = RU's connection that NU had the highest similarity to else if (NU is less similar to RU than any existing connections but RU has less than 5 connections):
+    NU.connections += 1
+    RU.connections += 1
-    Stop algorithm for this client else if (NU is less similar to RU than any existing connections and RU has more than 5 connections): conditions = False
+    RU = RU's connection that NU had the highest similarity to else if (NU is less similar to RU than any existing connections and RU has more than 5 connections):
-    RU = RU's connection that NU had the highest similarity to
+    RU = RU's connection that NU had the highest similarity to if (NU.connections = 5):
+    conditions = True
+    stop algorithm for client

+Users purged from the existing connection with RU will be called disconnected users.
+Disconnected User will call this algorithm until conditions=True.